Tavneos (avacopan) for ANCA-associated vasculitis

 The global ADVOCATE study enrolled 331 GPA or MPA patients at sites across 20 countries.
 Participants were randomly assigned to receive either Tavneos, at a dose of 30 mg twice daily, or the glucocorticoid prednisone, in addition to standard treatment, for 52 weeks, or about one year.
 Standard treatment consisted of either cyclophosphamide, followed by azathioprine, or rituximab.

-Tavneos-treated patients also showed a 54% lower relapse risk at one year, better health-related quality of life, and fewer glucocorticoid-related toxic effects compared with those on prednisone — consistent with more glucocorticoids being used in the prednisone group.
+Tavneos-treated patients also showed a 54% lower relapse risk at one year, significantly and clinically meaningful improvements in health-related quality of life, and fewer glucocorticoid-related toxic effects compared with those on prednisone, consistent with more glucocorticoids being used in the prednisone group.

-In addition, Tavneos resulted in significantly greater kidney function improvements in those with severe kidney disease at the study’s start.
-The therapy’s superiority over prednisone was seen not only at one year but was also sustained for the two months of follow-up after treatment stopped.
+Also, Tavneos resulted in significantly greater kidney function improvements in those with severe kidney disease at the study’s start.
+The therapy’s superiority over prednisone was seen not only at one year, but was sustained for the two months of follow-up after treatment stopped.

 Common side effects of Tavneos